lauslim12/provisions/README.md

 The provisioning process is automated using [Ansible](https://www.ansible.com/), an Infrastructure-as-Code.

+## Structure

+The project is structured like the following:

+- `dotfiles` contains my personal dotfiles configuration for Terminal.
+It also contains my Visual Studio Code settings.
+- `scripts` contains useful scripts for performing utility matters, such as updating Homebrew cleanly.
+- `setup` contains Ansible files in order to provision / setup a device for the first time.

 ## Notes

 Some notes to keep in mind before provisioning your device: